vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-in book thirteen.
-On the question of Sakra why he does not wish ´ prasāda from anybody but Siva, Upamanyu answers (TS 6 vv.
+in book thirteeṇOn the question of Sakra why he does not wish ´ prasāda from anybody but Siva, Upamanyu answers (TS 6 vv.
 100–102), ´

 What other reasons do you need, the Lord is the primary cause.
 It has not been revealed to us that the gods adore the phallus (liṅga) of anybody else; of whom else than Maheśvara is the phallus worshipped by all gods, or has ever been worshipped?
 Tell me if it has been revealed to you.
-Whose phallus Brahmā, Vis.n. u and you too with the gods should always adore, that one is the chiefest for that reason.
+Whose phallus Brahmā, Vis.ṇu and you too with the gods should always adore, that one is the chiefest for that reason.

-The Rāmāyan. a
+The Rāmāyaṇa

-The Rāmāyan. a confirms the impression obtained from the Mahābhārata: though a later tradition ascribes to Rāma the foundation of the Rāmeśvara liṅga, this is not found in the critical edition of the Adikāvya itself. ¯ 24 Liṅga worship is only ascribed to the Rāks.asas led by Rāvan. a (TS 9), who worships with incense and fragrant flowers a golden liṅga, which he had installed on an altar of sand on the bank of the Narmadā River.
+The Rāmāyaṇa confirms the impression obtained from the Mahābhārata: though a later tradition ascribes to Rāma the foundation of the Rāmeśvara liṅga, this is not found in the critical edition of the Adikāvya itself. ¯ 24 Liṅga worship is only ascribed to the Rāks.asas led by Rāvaṇa (TS 9), who worships with incense and fragrant flowers a golden liṅga, which he had installed on an altar of sand on the bank of the Narmadā River.
 ‘And after the worship he sung and danced, waving and spreading his hands’ (TS 9 v.
 40).
-It may be significant that in the Mahābhārata passages great emphasis is laid on the fact that gods and other divine beings also worship Siva’s ´ liṅga,25 which sounds like a sort of justification, whereas the Rāmāyan. a confines liṅga worship to Rāks.asas in a tone of scarcely concealed dismay.
+It may be significant that in the Mahābhārata passages great emphasis is laid on the fact that gods and other divine beings also worship Siva’s ´ liṅga,25 which sounds like a sort of justification, whereas the Rāmāyaṇa confines liṅga worship to Rāks.asas in a tone of scarcely concealed dismay.

 Concluding observations

 The overall impression that we may gather from the material surveyed is that, during the first centuries of the Common Era, the brahmanical elite, whether priest, king or renouncer, preferred to venerate Maheśvara in iconic form and frowned upon liṅga worship.
 26 Its gradual acceptance in the 5th and 6th cen turies by those circles that earlier rejected it may be illustrated again by the myth of Tilottamā.

-The evidence of the Skandapurān. a
+The evidence of the Skandapurāṇa

-This myth recurs in what we think is the original Skandapurān. a, which we date in the sixth or seventh century, and which may have been composed in Pāśupata circles.
+This myth recurs in what we think is the original Skandapurāṇa, which we date in the sixth or seventh century, and which may have been composed in Pāśupata circles.
 27 Here explicit reference is made to Siva in his ´ liṅga form (TS 14): ‘There arose amidst these celestials a liṅga, solid, massive, a bundle of tejas as it were.’
 From this liṅga four faces emerged when Tilottamā made her circumambulation, the eastern one lustrous, with lips gracious as the bimba

 24 Eck 1991, 62 f.